Signals

 Signal verdicts: proceed, hold, rework, abort.

-already_complete— issue is ahead of its current state;meta.targetStatetells the orchestrator where to jump.
-Signal-driven jumps bypass the normal state transition table — the orchestrator callsstateOverride()directly.needs_human— ambiguous or blocked; sets issue status toBlockedand surfaces it for human review.meta.questioncan carry a message.
+already_complete— issue is ahead of its current state;signal_meta.targetStatetells the orchestrator where to jump.
+Reason-driven jumps bypass the normal state transition table — the orchestrator callsstateOverride()directly.needs_human— ambiguous or blocked; sets issue status toBlockedand surfaces it for human review.signal_meta.questioncan carry a message.

 For the full signal type reference, see Signal Types.